leanprover-community/lean4-metaprogramming-book/md/main/tactics.md

 In this section, we will learn how to access the hypotheses to prove a goal.
-In particular, we shall attempt to implement a tactic `custom_trivial`, which looks for an exact match of the goal amongst the hypotheses, and solves the theorem if possible.
+In particular, we shall attempt to implement a tactic `custom_trivial`, which looks for an exact match of the goal among the hypotheses, and solves the theorem if possible.

 In the example below, we expect `custom_trivial` to use `(H2 : 2 = 2)` to solve